Out of This World (British TV series): Influence

 Although the series was judged a success, the departure of both Sydney Newman and Irene Shubik to the BBC meant that a second season was not made.
-However, while at the BBC Shubik devised and produced Out of the Unknown, another science fiction anthology series that, like Out of This World, concentrated mainly on adaptations of short stories and novels and ran for four seasons between 1965 and 1971.
+However, while at the BBC Shubik devised and initially produced Out of the Unknown, another science fiction anthology series that, like Out of This World, concentrated mainly on adaptations of short stories and novels and ran for four seasons between 1965 and 1971.
 Two Out of This World scripts — "The Yellow Pill" and "Target Generation" — were remade by Out of the Unknown in its third season.
 Shubik went on to become a noted television producer of series such as The Wednesday Play, Play for Today, Playhouse: The Mind Beyond and Rumpole of the Bailey and instigated, but did not produce, the acclaimed adaptation of The Jewel in the Crown.

 Archive status

-As was common practice among British broadcasters at the time, almost all of the episodes of Out of This World were wiped after broadcast and only "Little Lost Robot" is known to survive, which was released on DVD by the British Film Institute in 2014.
+As was common practice among British broadcasters at the time, almost all of the episodes of Out of This World were wiped after broadcast and only "Little Lost Robot" is known to survive.
+Audio recordings of "Cold Equations" and "Imposter" exist, but no visual elements have survived and the "Imposter" audio is incomplete.
+The surviving episode and audio recordings were released on DVD by the British Film Institute in 2014.

 List of episodes

 Thirteen episodes of Out of This World were broadcast on Saturday nights at 10 p.m. from 30 June 1962.
 The Armchair Theatre presentation of "Dumb Martian" is also included in this list for completeness as it was originally intended to be part of Out of This World, in line with most episode guides published for this series.
 Only one episode ("Little Lost Robot") is known to exist.
-Complete audio recordings of the episodes "Cold Equations" and "Imposter" exist.
+Audio recordings of the episodes "Cold Equations" and "Imposter" exist.
+The "Cold Equations" audio recording is complete, but the "Impostor" audio recording is incomplete and runs for approximately 44 minutes.